Table Of Contents

 AWS Kubernetes/Container Cost Optimization Tools

-If you are working in Kubernetes most of the time, one of these tools may be helpful.
+If you work mostly in Kubernetes, one of these tools may be helpful.
 Solutions in this category focus only on cluster activities.
 While some of these tools are reporting tools, others provide recommendations.

 Consider these examples: